Thinchenkhang Expedition in Sikkim with a side Trek to Goechala Pass

 - Personal Insurance for Mountaineering

-Clothing and Personal Equipment List for Thinchenkhag Expedition to be brought by the participant
+Clothing and Personal Equipment to be brought by the participant

-- Summit pack with at least 65 litre capacity which can also be used as day pack while on the trek.
+- Summit pack with at least 65 liter capacity which can also be used as day pack while on the trek.

-- Large robust canvas bag/holdall or kit bag (for transporting gear on trail)
+- Large robust canvas bag or kit bag (for transporting gear on trail)

 - Small duffle bag with lock (for storing excess gear & travel clothes in hotel)

-- Good four season sleeping bag (0Degrees to -10Degrees Celcius)
+- Good four season sleeping bag (0Degrees to -10Degrees Celsius)

 - 1 set of Windproof/waterproof Jacket